• Home

 Recommended Video

 It’s clear that Spirit can’t keep flying—unless Trump indeed orders a huge cash refill from the government.
 Clearly, keeping America’s leisure and business flyers as happy as possible under the circumstances is the best possible outcome for Trump.
 And that means maintaining the greatest possible frequency of service, and the best ticket prices considering the inevitable fuel surcharges.
 The problem: Salvaging Spirit is just a short-term fix that could do more harm than good.
-It would create subsidized competition for JetBlue and Frontier, potentially forcing those budget rivals, also stressed by the punishing fuel costs, into slashing flights to dodge a financial tailspin.
-That shrinking capacity could stoke higher fares and lengthen times between takeoffs, especially to prized vacation spots, that folks plan visiting this summer.
+It would create subsidized competition for JetBlue and Frontier, potentially forcing those budget rivals, also stressed by punishing fuel costs, into slashing flights to dodge a financial tailspin.
+That shrinking capacity could stoke higher fares and lengthen times between takeoffs, especially to prized vacation spots that folks plan on visiting this summer.

-Let’s review at how Spirit got in so much trouble
+How Spirit got in so much trouble

 The plan failed, in part because Spirit had a reputation for mediocre customer service at best.
 “What they offered wasn’t enough to offset that historical brand deficit and get the extra revenue,” says Syth.
-Plus, big rivals Delta and United also offered low-priced options in their economy cabins, and won loyalty for their gracious treatment of flyers.
+Plus, big rivals Delta and United also offered low-price options in their economy cabins, and won loyalty for their gracious treatment of fliers.
 Plus, United in particular targeted Spirit’s Florida strongholds deploying bigger planes and more flights.

 In August of 2025, Spirit sought bankruptcy protection in New York court, for the second time in under two years.
 According to Syth, the reorganization plan was too optimistic from the start, and would have courted danger even if the war never happened.
 It relies on concessions from the unions that decline over time, and assumes that the premium strategy will work this time, greatly boosting revenues.
 “In addition, they’d gone with older airplanes, but they’d need to replace them at market rates.
-Overall, it seemed like a short term plan.
+Overall, it seemed like a short-term plan.
 And it couldn’t withstand the oil shock, which to be fair, no one back in January would imagine coming.”
-Citibank, which heads the lender group providing the revolving credit facility, states that Spirit’s already in default on part of the agreement, and skewers the airline for failing to show in the plan how it would perform if fuel prices remain elevated.
+Citibank, which heads the lender group providing the revolving credit facility, states that Spirit is already in default on part of the agreement, and skewers the airline for failing to show in the plan how it would perform if fuel prices remain elevated.

-Losing a low-cost competitor is unfortunate, and would at least for awhile, increase concentration in a business where sundry routes offer just one or two competitors.
+Losing a low-cost competitor is unfortunate and would, at least for a while, increase concentration in a business where sundry routes offer just one or two competitors.
 But the best flight path is letting the market work.

 About the Author